globocom/charts/sources/enforcement/README.md

 # Enforcement

-[Enforcement](https://github.com/globocom/enforcement-service) is a service developed to automate the installation of packages considered mandatory in clusters created by Rancher.
-It does this by integrating Rancher with the ArgoCD GitOps platform.
+[Enforcement](https://github.com/globocom/enforcement-service) is an open source project focused on the management and simultaneous deployment of applications and policies across multiple clusters through GitOps.

 ## Introduction